 High-risk packaging applications, such as pharmaceutical and class III medical devices, are coming under increasing scrutiny.
 A package protects the product throughout the product life cycle, and package integrity is a significant pocket of risk that can be mitigated.
-Packaging integrity can literally be a matter of life or death to an ailing individual.
-It can have a significant impact on the well-being of a manufacturer as well.

 New product types and packaging configurations, such as highly viscous formulations, pose a threat to traditional leak-testing methods, challenging current practices for container closure integrity testing.

 A non-invasive, non-subjective solution that is capable of detecting package leaks and invisible defects using a differential pressure transducer leak test system.

 Traditional test methods of testing pouch seals are often destructive and can be unreliable.
 However, ultrasound technology offers a non-destructive means to ensure pouches are airtight.

 As more and more packages and processors convert to flexible packaging from more traditional forms of rigid methods including metal cans, PET and glass bottles or jars, they are confronted with the concern and challenge of how do they insure or equal the seal integrity levels from flexible packaging that they have come to expect from these more traditional packaging methods.
 Submitted by PTI Inspection Systems

 Untold millions of medicinal tablets and capsules are produced every year, and many of the over-the-counter varieties are encased in blister packs for protection.
 Existing manual methods for inspecting these packages are subjective and lack repeatability, while electronic techniques have to date been stymied by the great variation in blister packages.